MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 With Power Platform Advisor, administrators can:

 - Get proactive, best practice recommendations.
-- Improve the of overall health of your Power Platform tenant.
+- Improve the overall health of your Power Platform tenant.
 - Take inline actions or automate actions using cloud flows.

 > [!IMPORTANT]